-- GUI: To change the SSH port in Desktop Client, click Connections and select the entry for the server whose ports are changing.
-On the Connection tab, click Show Advanced Settings and enter the SSH port number in the SSH Port (TCP) field. - Command line: Clients running FASP transfers from the command line can specify the port by using the -P 33001 option.
+• GUI: Click Connections and select the entry for the server whose ports you are changing.
+On the Connection tab, click Show Advanced Settings, and in the SSH Port (TCP) field enter 33001.

+• Command line: Clients running transfers from the command line can specify the port by using the ascp -P 33001 option.